 This runtime concern is getting some negative press, and quite frankly, it’s just an easy target.
 HOWEVER, the more we think and talk about this issue, the less of an issue it is.
 Stihl is not touting this RMA 460 as a commercial mower.
 They’re not even saying it is meant to cut 1/2-acre.
 This is meant for the homeowner, and in the right homeowner’s hands, this is a great mower.
 This is perfect for someone living in a downtown area, with a small yard and probably without a shed or garage.
 The Stihl allows them to store the mower standing on its back, with no concerns of fluids leaking out.

-If you’re a commercial lawncare guy wanting to purchase the latest Stihl product for professional use…this is not that tool.
+If you’re a commercial lawn care guy wanting to purchase the latest Stihl product for professional use…this is not that tool.
 Are you a hipster or millennial living in Austin, San Fran, or Hyde Park (Tampa) with a small yard?
 You, my friend, should go visit your local Stihl dealership because the RMA 460 is in your wheelhouse.
-Not only is runtime not a problem for you, you can discuss with your friends how you’re saving the world with greener energy.
+Not only is runtime not a problem for you, but you can also discuss with your friends how you’re saving the world with greener energy.

 Stihl RMA 460 Specs